raimondo-ignizio/s2i-tictactoe/README.md

 First Vue.js Project on Start2Impact

 ## Description
 This is a simple web app that lets you play Tic Tac Toe with a friend on local.
+[Click here](https://s2i-tictactoe.netlify.app/) to try it.

 ## What I used